 "Wait!
 That's all the explanation I get, after you drag me into a firefight and nearly get me killed?"

 She smiled.
 "Consider the kiss your reward.
 Take care, my little boy-toy."
 As her smile tugged up into a grin, she turned and disappeared into the darkness.
-Wedge let her go this time, his cheeks a little flushed, and he turned towards the main street again.
+Wedge let her go this time, his cheeks a little flushed as he turned towards the main street again.

-It took a much shorter time to get back to his quarters than it did to find the cantina in the first place.
+It took far less time to get back to his quarters than it did to find the cantina in the first place.
 As Wedge entered his rooms, ignoring the nattering protests of the guards he'd escaped, who'd been assigned to "protect" him during his visit, he headed straight for his bed.
-Without even removing his uniform, he collapsed wearily onto it face first.
+Without even removing his uniform he collapsed wearily onto it face first.
 He lay there for a few minutes, going over the night's events for the hundredth time, then gave up.